 Prevention is always easier than repair, so store your vintage pieces in a soft zippered pouch to prevent accumulation of dust.
 A dry, cool and dust-free environment also helps to maintain the piece's original appearance.

-For cleaning, Windex (or a similar product) or mild soapy water are a good first choice.
+For cleaning, Windex (or a similar product) or mild soapy water are a good first choice, depending on the original material.
 Remember, do not spray the Windex directly onto your jewelry or submerge it into water.
 In this case, a little goes a long way.

 A little Windex on a soft, clean cloth is just enough to remove any dust.
 Hard to reach areas can be cleaned with a very soft toothbrush or cotton swab.
 Compressed (canned) air can damage settings or loosen stones or other decorative elements.